 submitted the data provides its written authorisation.

-i) Individuals requesting data shall provide a report of the results of the research project
+h) Individuals requesting data shall provide a report of the results of the research project

 to the SIOFA Secretariat for subsequent forwarding to the sources of the data.

+2 bis) VMS data shall be considered confidential data and shall be processed in accordance with the specific requirements of CMM 16([2025])(Vessel Monitoring System) whereby ‘processed’ refers to the collection, recording, organisation, structuring, storage, retrieval, consultation, use, disclosure by transmission, deletion, dissemination or otherwise making available of VMS data.

+2 ter) Economic information such as catch landing value, vessel company turnover and crew wages will be considered :

+a) “Public domain data” when it corresponds, at minimum, to the data of [three] vessels or aggregated at the country level;

+b) Confidential when it doesn’t meet the sufficient level of aggregation to be considered as public domain data.

-Procedures for the safeguard of records
+Procedures for the safeguarding and securing of records

 3. Procedures for safeguarding records and databases will be as follows:

-a) Access to logbook-level information or detailed observer data will be restricted to SIOFA staff members who require these records for their official duties.
+a) Access to logbook-level information, VMS data or detailed observer data will be restricted to SIOFA staff members who require these records for their official duties.
 Each staff member having access to these records will be required to sign an attestation recognising the restrictions on the use and disclosure of the information.

-b) Logbook and observer records will be kept locked, under the specific responsibility of the Data Manager.
+b) Logbook and observer records will be kept locked, under the specific responsibility of the Data Officer.
 These sheets will only be released to authorised SIOFA staff members for the purpose of data input, editing or verification.
 Copies of these records will be authorised only for legitimate purposes and will be subjected to the same restrictions on access and storage as the originals.

 c) Databases will be encrypted to preclude access by unauthorised persons.
-Full access to the database will be restricted to the Data Manager and to senior SIOFA staff members requiring access to these data for official purposes, under the authority of the SIOFA Executive Secretary.
+Full access to the database will be restricted to the Data Officer and to senior SIOFA staff members requiring access to these data for official purposes, under the authority of the SIOFA Executive Secretary.
 Staff entrusted with data input, editing and verification will be provided with access to those functions and data sets required for their work.

+c bis) CCPs and the Secretariat shall take appropriate measures to protect all data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access, and against all unauthorized forms of processing.

 Data submitted to the Scientific Committee